Chronomia/GPU-AC/README.md

 ----

 We provide bash file `src/run_insert.sh` to make a fast evaluation of the two operation functions.
-You can call `bash src/run_insert.sh` to see the evaluation result.
+You can call `cd src && bash run_insert.sh` to see the evaluation result.